EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.inside_celestial_box

-Check if coorduinates are within box Package: celestial.coo Description: Given a list of celestial coordinates, and a box center, width and height, where the box sides are parallel to the
+Check if coorduinates are within box Package: celestial.coo Description: Given a list of celestial coordinates, and a box center, width and height, where the box sides are parallel to the coorinate system (i.e., small circles),